GuMiner/MicroPass/README.md

 # MicroPass
 A simple password management tool

+# Setup
+Download the release (TODO), uncompress, and run.
+No installation required!

+# Usage
+TODO